deel-ai/xplique/docs/pytorch.md

 ## Does it work for all attribution methods ?

-Not yet, but it works for most of them:
+Not yet, but it works for most of them (even for gradient-based ones!):

 | **Attribution Method** | PyTorch compatible |
 | :--------------------- | :----------------: |